This is the 2013-2014 Undergraduate Bulletin

 Students should consult their adviser, their department chair, or the Office of the Dean if they have questions on current policies.

-Students must file an application of candidacy for the diploma at the Office of the University Registrar.
+Students must file an application of candidacy for the diploma with Graduation Services.

 Failure to meet these stipulations may postpone graduation.